Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it 'Returns a data sample (top 5 rows) and inferred structure from a database table or view.'
-The verb is specific ('Returns') and the resource is well-defined ('database table or view'), distinguishing it from siblings like base_readQuery which executes arbitrary SQL, or base_tableDDL which returns schema definitions.
+The description clearly states the tool 'Returns a data sample (top 5 rows) and inferred structure from a database table or view.'
+This specifies a concrete verb ('Returns'), resource ('database table or view'), and scope ('top 5 rows and inferred structure'), distinguishing it from siblings like base_tableDDL or base_columnDescription.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.